zvukoper/Arma3_AAR/README.md

 * CBA team for CBA mod.
 * -=Russian Alliance=- squad for all the painful testing of the system back in Arma2.
 * All people out there on the forums who answered all my silly scripting questions.

+This project is an attempt top revive the system from Arma2 https://github.com/zvukoper/Arma2AAR